Listen to the Podcast

 What does this mean?
-This means that a stock is different for everybody at different points, and it’s all based on that crowd behavior.
+This means that a stock is different for everybody at various points, and it’s all based on that crowd behavior.
 Some people, like if we look at this person over here won’t join in until later, until the bounce, until this price level right here, until that stock bounces.

-Other people might be all the way over here, they might be the early people, so for you, you’re looking at the crowd behavior, the crowd psychology, how is that stock moving based on the crowd?
+Other people might be all the way over here.
+They might be the early people, so for you, you’re looking at the crowd behavior, the crowd psychology, how is that stock moving based on the crowd?

 But the minute there’s not enough people, with crowd behavior, the minute the people get tired of dancing; the people don’t want to get any more food, because there are not more people, that stock will continue selling off.

-Volume will give you signs
+The volume will give you signs

 This is when you look at the volume it’s going to tell you some key sings.
-So if you start seeing more selling, if you start seeing larger volume as that stock is selling off, that’s why volume is important, it’s the amount of shares traded.
+So if you start seeing more selling, if you start seeing larger volume as that stock is selling off, that’s why volume is important, it’s the number of shares traded.
 As you start seeing that and that stock rolls over, that’s where that support is going to break.

 But it comes down to the key principle here, the key point is this social and crowd behavior, it’s all about the buyers and the sellers.

 It’s probably really simple for you to evaluate a dance floor, so for looking here at a dance floor to see, ok, when are people getting tired?
 Or based on the song, when they’re going to sit down at a wedding.
-Or when you look at the food, the amount of food that’s left or remaining, and the amount of tables that still have to get their food.
+Or when you look at the food, the amount of food that’s left or remaining, and the number of tables that still have to get their food.

-And the same thing if you go to a wedding or a buffet or the amount of space or sitting there is at a seminar, or at a restaurant, if they’re full, you’re going to have to wait, because they only have so much tables and once somebody leaves, then another person comes back in.
-The volume, the amount of people that are sitting here waiting to go in, is going to continue fueling that restaurant.
+And the same thing if you go to a wedding or a buffet or the amount of space or sitting there is at a seminar, or at a restaurant, if they’re full, you’re going to have to wait, because they only have so many tables and once somebody leaves, then another person comes back in.
+The volume, the number of people that are sitting here waiting to go in, is going to continue fueling that restaurant.

 The same thing here, when we’re looking at a stock, if there are people still coming back into the restaurant, it’s going to fuel it higher.
-And then a person or two or some people leave, then again, more people will come in, because there are still buyers on the sideline.
+And then a person or two or some people leave, then again, more people will come in because there are still buyers on the sideline.
 There are still people looking to get in at those different time slots.
 And then again, people are leaving.

-But once it hits, let’s say 11 o’clock at night, or something like that, everybody is out, they are gone, they want to go home, they want to go to sleep, unless it’s a club.
+But once it hits, let’s say 11 o’clock at night, or something like that, everybody is out, they are gone, they want to go home, they want to go to sleep unless it’s a club.